okunator/Dippa/README.md

             - `pannuke.yml` data related to the pannuke dataset
         - `dl/`
             - `datasets.py` pytorch DataSet class for the experiments
-            - `inferer.py` class for the inference, post processing and benchmarking of the trained models on different datasets
+            - `inferer.py` class for inference, post processing and benchmarking of the trained models
             - `lightning_model.py` pytorch lightning class abstraction for any pytorch model used in this project
         - `img_processing/`
             - `augmentations.py` data augmentations